cghr-toronto/wen-et-al-2025-cava/README.md

 - [archive](archive/): past versions of files with large differences
 - [bin](bin/): scripts meant to be run on the command line
-- [data](data/): public and anonymized datasets, and their data dictionaries if available
+- [data](data/): anonymized public datasets, and their data dictionaries if available
 - [src](src/): code and files for models, plots, and diagrams
     - [figures](src/figures): draw.io files for diagrams
     - [models](src/models): code to run each model